FatStinkyPanda/Project-Firefly/README.md

 - **🌌 Best of All Worlds:** Aims to fuse the best features of Claude Desktop, Cursor, Windsurf, Kiro, Trae, Trae CN, Qoder, and Antigravity into a single, cohesive experience.

+- **✨ Google's Cutting Edge:** Incorporates the powerful code-mending capabilities of **Google CodeMender** and the advanced reasoning of **Google Jules** to provide state-of-the-art code generation, debugging, and understanding.

 - **🔒 Privacy First:** No code information, environment information, OS information or user information or usage pattern would be sent to google.

 - **🔌 Universal LLM Gateway:**